awinml/awinml/README.md

    Built an image classification model and Streamlit App to predict the sport that is being represented in an image, using a collection of images representing 100 different types of Sports and Activities.

-- Active contributor to multiple popular ML open-source projects like Scikit-learn, Keras and HuggingFace.
-Contributing to these projects not only allows me to work in a collaborative environment but also provides an invaluable learning experience.
+- Active contributor to multiple popular ML open-source projects like Scikit-learn and HuggingFace.

 **Open Source Contributions**:
   - **[scikit-learn](https://github.com/scikit-learn/scikit-learn/) :** [Merged PRs](https://github.com/scikit-learn/scikit-learn/pulls?q=is%3Apr+author%3Aawinml+is%3Aclosed+sort%3Acomments-desc)